 But if you have made a movie, you have probably experienced the roller-coaster ride of emotions that comes from being a filmmaker.
 And the idea of figuring out how to create a self distribution film campaign might feel daunting.

-- Get your movie live in a few online marketplaces.
+- Get your film live in online marketplaces.

 Having a plan for you self distribution film campaign will allow you to first explore all traditional distribution options.
-And this way, if your distribution offer is not a deal, you can move forward with your very own self distribution film campaign.
+This way, if your distribution offer is not a deal, you can move forward with your very own self distribution film campaign.